 Ingredients Needed

-To create a delicious Brown Sugar Grilled Pineapple, you will need the following ingredients:
+To make Brown Sugar Grilled Pineapple you will need:

-• 1/4 cup brown sugar (light or dark, depending on your preference)
+- ¼ cup brown sugar (light or dark, whichever you like)

 Equipment Required